KonradStanski/androidAutomate/README.md

 ## Quick Use Guide
 - The idea is that you can use the CLI tool to explore what is possible, and then you can script things as can be seen in the example below.
-- Run androidAutomateCLI.py with `python3 androidAutomateCLI.py`
+- Run androidAutomateCLI.py with `python3 androidAutomateCLI.py` in the project root directory
 - Choose your device from the list
 - From here record touch events, play touch events, explore and search installed apps, aswell as discovered the names of clickable nodes.

 #### How to Record Events:
-- Choose "Record Event"
+- Choose "Record Event" in the CLI menu
 - Provide a name for the event i.e: "send_snapchat"
 - Perform the action on the device
 - Press CTRL-C to stop recording
 - The event is now stored in ./events and can be viewed and edited.
 The format of storing touch events is up for review and may change

 #### How to Playback Events:
-- Choose "Playback Event"
+- Choose "Playback Event" in the CLI menu
 - The available events will be listed with numbers
 - Provide the number of the event
 - Make sure the device is in the same state as when you recorded the event